 - A purchase order if the assigned title does not have a New Jersey Dealer Tax Stamp

 If a person is signing on behalf of a buyer, a Power of Attorney (POA) must be submitted.
-Additionally, if the vehicle is being leased, the borrower must submit the lien holder’s name and address and a Financing Statement form.
-The form provides thorough instructions to filling out the statement correctly.
+Additionally, if the vehicle is being leased, the borrower must submit the lien holder’s name and address and a Financing Statement (part of the Universal Title Application).
+The form provides thorough instructions for filling out the statement correctly.

 A Pre-Owned Vehicle Bought at an Auction